 - This medicine works better if your child takes it on an empty stomach.
-Your child may take Icar with food if it causes an upset stomach.
-Some foods like eggs, whole grain breads, cereal, dairy products, coffee, and tea may make this medicine not work as well.
-If Icar causes an upset stomach, talk with the doctor about the best way to give this medicine with food.
+Your child may take Icar (iron suspension) with food if it causes an upset stomach.
+Some foods like eggs, whole grain breads, cereal, dairy products, coffee, and tea may make Icar (iron suspension) not work as well.
+If Icar (iron suspension) causes an upset stomach, talk with the doctor about the best way to give Icar (iron suspension) with food.

 - Only use the measuring device that comes with this liquid drug.

 - Some products may be mixed with formula, fruit juice, or other food or liquids.
 Some products may need to be put right in your child's mouth.
 Be sure you know how to give Icar (iron suspension) to your child.